Reading Time: 5 minutes 17 seconds

 Use a low barrier, like a cone or a short hurdle.
 Line them up in a row.
 Starting in front of the first hurdle, bend your knees a little bit and hop over it.
 Immediately hop over the next one.
 You can start with lines on the ground for this one and work up to higher barriers.

 This is a great move for runners in particular because it strengthens the ankles and feet while also working on speed and agility.
 Jump up and down on the ball of one foot.
-Repeat on the other foot.
+Repeat on the other leg.
 You can make it more difficult by jumping over a small barrier or going side to side.

-All this jumping is great for agility, speed, and strength, but it can also lead to injury if you don’t do it right.
+All this jumping movement is great for agility, speed, and strength, but it can also lead to injury if you don’t do it right.
 The most important safety note is to start small.
 Don’t start jumping onto a two-foot box or doing ankle hops up the stairs.
 Start with smaller, easier jumps and progress safely.
 If working with clients, don’t start plyometric drills until they are well conditioned and fit from other types of training.

 A safe landing is also important when jumping.
 Land softly on the toes and balls of the feet and roll back to the heels.
 The knees should be at least slightly bent, never locked straight.
 Landing gently requires some core strength, which is one reason to avoid plyometrics or to start very slowly with clients who are not well conditioned yet.